squid-cache/squid-cache.github.io/BzrInstructions.rst

 # bind the local copy of trunk to the official copy so that it can be used to commit merges to trunk and activate the 'update' command
 bzr bind $TRUNKURL
 }}}
-To update the local copy:

-{{{
-cd ~/squid-repo/trunk
-bzr update
-}}}
 To get a working tree to perform edits or merges:

 {{{
 cd ~/source/squid
 bzr checkout --lightweight ~/squid-repo/BRANCHNAME
+}}}

+To update the local mirror of trunk:
+{{{
+cd ~/source/squid/trunk
+bzr update
 }}}

 To change the branch that a checkout has been made from
 {{{
 cd ~/source/squid/acheckout
 bzr switch ~/squid-repo/BRANCHNAME